kuzzleio/documentation-vuepress/src/sdk/go/1/controllers/auth/update-my-credentials/index.md

 ---
 title: UpdateMyCredentials
-description: Update the current user's credentials for the specified `<strategy>`.
+description: Update the current user's credentials for the specified strategy.
 ---

 # UpdateMyCredentials